Food. Health. Community.

 The Twin Cities Corporate Giving Garden Network is a group of 17 (and growing!) companies that grow fresh produce on their corporate campuses to support access to healthy food for hungry Minnesotans.

 The Twin Cities Corporate Giving Garden Network hosts two Garden Summits a year.
 Members and companies that are interested in starting their own giving garden meet and share best practices.

 Join the movement - Make a difference; grow a corporate giving garden!

-If you are a corporate giving garden leader or are interested in starting a corporate giving garden in 2014, e-mail Susan Schuster at email@example.com to be added to our invitee list for the 2014 Spring Garden Summit, hosted by the City of Minneapolis, February 26, 9 a.m. - 10:30 a.m.
+If you are a corporate giving garden leader or are interested in starting a corporate giving garden in 2014, e-mail Susan Schuster at email@example.com to be added to our invitee list for the 2014 Fall Garden Summit, hosted by the Cummins Power Generation, September 10, 9 a.m. - 10:30 a.m.
 Location details will be sent to those on the RSVP list the week of the event.

 I'm really happy to see that we all have a way to connect here and excited to be part of what appears to be a great group of leaders.My name is Becky Sandberg.
 I am Target Corporation's Garden Club…Continue

 Does anyone know of a corporation that is looking to garden but having difficulty getting one started on their campus?Wilder Community Center for Aging, located at 650 Marshall Ave, Saint Paul MN…Continue

 © 2014 Created by BCBSM, Inc..This site is funded by Blue Cross and Blue Shield of Minnesota (Blue Cross) to support networking, collaboration and discussion that will increase access to healthy foods for all Minnesotans.
 Opinions expressed are those of the authors, not Blue Cross.
 Blue Cross® and Blue Shield® of Minnesota is a nonprofit independent licensee of the Blue Cross and Blue Shield Association.
 Powered by